ilabs-playground/wohui.docs/About-|-What?.md

 我会 | MANDARIN CHINESE is a system for creating language learning journeys and supporting **learners** on them with a range of RESOURCES.
+Its over-arching principle is

+> "never do for the learner what they can do for themselves."

+It is called "我会" (I can) because the focus is on what the learner can do rather than on what they know.

 ![Principles](http://dulwich-hk-public.oss-cn-hongkong.aliyuncs.com/help.images/principles.png)